amranidev/ajaxis/README.md

     'Amranidev\Ajaxis\AjaxisServiceProvider::class',
 ```

- The last required step is to publish views and assets in your application with :
+ The last required step is to publish assets in your application with :
 ```
     php artisan vendor:publish
 ```